Sign up to receive e-newsletters, discounts and promotions

 Two cottages and two guestrooms, all with private bath.
 The Inn has a wine cellar and vineyard.
 Dinner is available.
 Secure parking.

 Victorian-style bed and breakfast.
 Four unique guestrooms, all with luxury bath, antique-style electric fireplace and individual climate control.
 Off-street parking.
 We serve a multi-course breakfast prepared by a professional chef.
 Cooking school on-site.

-On the shores of Table Rock Lake, in a wooded lakeside atmosphere.
-Our four modern guestrooms feature: two-person jetted tub; king or queen luxury bed and linens; private bath; private entrance; private deck or balcony; electric fireplace; cable TV with DVD; and Wi-Fi.
+On the shore of Table Rock Lake, in a wooded lakeside atmosphere.
+Our four modern guestrooms feature: two-person jetted tubs; king or queen luxury beds and linens; private baths; private entrances; private deck or balcony; electric fireplaces; cable TV with DVD; and Wi-Fi.
 In addition to a full breakfast, the inn provides free soft drinks and snacks.
 Breakfast is served in the dining area or on the screened porch overlooking the lake.

 We also have two private cottages, not part of the bed and breakfast, with remarkable views of Table Rock Lake.
 Breakfast is not included with the cottages.